pmz2025/smallguides/eof_sed.md

 # Playing with EOF and sed

-## Scenario: I wish to create kubernetes.repo file and it has a empty file which I wish to delete
+## Scenario: I wish to create kubernetes.repo file and it has a empty line (at the end) which I wish to delete

 ### First create kubernetes.repo file using EOF